galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 The important variables for this tutorial are:

-- `galaxy_server_dir`
+- `galaxy_root`
 - `galaxy_commit_id`
 - `galaxy_config`

-These are largely self explanatory: a server directory, which commit should be installed, and the Galaxy configuration.
+These are largely self explanatory: a directory for all of Galaxy's code and configuration, which commit should be installed, and the Galaxy configuration.
 We will not explain Galaxy configuration variables in detail as they are covered sufficiently in the `galaxy.yml` sample file or the [online documentation](https://docs.galaxyproject.org/en/master/admin/config.html#configuration-options).

 The official recommendation is that you should have a variables file such as a `group_vars/galaxy.yml` for storing all of the Galaxy configuration.